simonse-projects/author-site/_posts/2020-04-28-the-census-of-death.md

 Look, Bobby, I’m the narrator and you have to do whatever I say.
 It’s as simple as that.
 Now walk toward the damn house.

-_There’s a serial killer in there.
+_To hell with that, Narrator.
+There’s a serial killer in there.
 I’m not going to die._

 You’re not supposed to know that there’s a serial killer in there.